svenhertle/stawebg/data/sites/stawebg/documentation/layout.md

 # Layout #

-## head.html and bottom.html ##
+## template.html ##

-The layout is split into two files: head.html and bottom.html.
-The final page is generated from this files and the content: head.html + content (HTML, maybe from Markdown) + bottom.html.
+TODO: Where is the file template.html?

 ## Variables ##

 There are some variables that are replaced during the generation of the output:

+TODO: Missing: LAYOUT, CONTENT

 <table>
     <tr>